mariamsart/mariamsart/README.md

 - 👋 Hi, I’m @mariamsart
 - 👀 I’m interested in QA Engineering
-- 🌱 I’m currently learning Software Testing andcoding
+- 🌱 I’m currently learning Software Testing andc oding
 - 💞️ I’m looking to collaborate on QA Projects
 - 📫 How to reach me @sartbayeva on LinkedIn